Sandstone so porous it absorbs the sun's rays?

 It certainly seems that way as I head into Arches National Park, where the iron-rich sandstone stands stained red against the sky, a three-dimensional pleine air art gallery of earth tones.

 Negotiating Park Avenue, your neck gets a constant workout as you find yourself gazing right and left and up and down at the soaring ramparts.
-You walk past the formation that rightly deserves to be known as Nefertiti (catch her on the accompanying slideshow!), and are welcomed by the local inhabitants -- darting lizards that scurry about this broken down landscape.
+You walk past the formation that rightly deserves to be known as Nefertiti, and are welcomed by the local inhabitants -- darting lizards that scurry about this broken down landscape.

 The geologic collapse continues across Highway 191 in Canyonlands National Park, where you'll also find some nice arches, but be blown away over the breadth, depth, and hue of the eroding landscape.
 These snaking canyons, carved by the Colorado and Green rivers that seem so small and inconsequential when viewed from Grandview or Green River overlooks, are among the most incredible voids you'll find.

 So expansive and alluring, these two redrock kingdoms require a good base-camp where you can recuperate after long days out in the sun, and Moab offers just that.
 It still has the gritty edge of the mining town it was once, but these days it's so much more accommodating to out-of-towners with great accommodations and surprising eateries.